Bryan County School District

 It is the designated school district for grades K-12 for the county, except parts in Fort Stewart.
 Fort Stewart has the Department of Defense Education Activity (DoDEA) as its local school district, for the elementary level.
 Students at the secondary level on Fort Stewart attend public schools operated by county school districts.

 Schools

-The Bryan County School District has five elementary schools, two middle schools, and two high schools.
+The Bryan County School District has five elementary schools, One middle school, and two high schools of which one is grade 6-12.